Are you skeptically gazing at grandma’s old dishware and wondering if they contain lead? If so, you’re in the right place.

 And at higher lead levels:

-Next, here are easy steps to avoid lead exposure from unsafe dishware.
+Spooky stuff.
+On a positive note, here are easy steps to avoid lead exposure from unsafe dishware:

 As for anything, your best bet is to apply your judgment.
 If the dish appears questionable to you, don’t eat from it.